kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Every book on quality control gives a slightly different viewpoint, or uses different terminology for these terms.

 In this book we will take "in-control" to mean that the behaviour of the process is stable over time.
 Note though, that in-control *does not* mean the variable of interest meets the specifications required by the customer, or set by the plant personnel.
-All that "in control" means is that there are no **special causes** in the data.
+All that "in control" means is that there are no **special causes** in the data, i.e. the process is stable.
 A :index:`special cause`, or an :index:`assignable cause` is an event that occurs to move the process, or destabilize it.
-Process monitoring charts aim to detect these events.
+Process monitoring charts aim to detect such events.
 The opposite of "special cause" operation is :index:`common cause` operation.

 .. note:: Our objective: quickly detect abnormal variation, and fix it by finding the root cause.
 In this section we look at the "detection" problem.
-Diagnosis and process adjustment are two separate steps that follow.
+Diagnosis and process adjustment are two separate steps that follow detection.

 .. _monitoring_shewhart_chart: